 The first phase of the project, extending from January 2003 to June 2004, involves the selection of 500 disks (1,000 song titles): the digitizing of the songs, labels and selected album sleeves, and the writing of discographies and biographies of artists and groups.
 Integrating information technologies into the database will provide access to archival material that would otherwise be difficult in the context of Ghana and West Africa.

 In addition to supporting the project financially, the Foundation was involved in purchasing-with the help of the Audio Conservator of the National Library of Canada (Music Division)-the audio and conservation equipment for the Museum, and in coordinating the trip to Ghana by the Audio Conservator, whose services were lent by the Library in order to instruct the GRMRC staff on the use of the equipment, and on the processes involved in digitizing sound and images.
-The Foundation will post the results of Ghana's Highlife Music: A Digital Repertoire of Recordings and Pop Art on its Web site.
+The Foundation will post the results of this project in its Web site later in 2014.